 Author

-We must bear in mind that this all happened thousands of years ago, so there are bound to be debates about the details of the Gospels.
-Still, it is widely known and accepted that the Gospel was written by one of Jesus’ 12 disciples, called Matthew, the tax collector.
+We must remember that this all happened thousands of years ago, so there are bound to be debates about the details of the Gospels.
+Still, it is widely known and accepted that the Gospel was written by one of Jesus’ 12 disciples, Matthew, the tax collector.

 Some believe that tax collectors are trained in shorthand writing, which allows them to write faster.
-Through this, Matthew is believed to have recorded things as they were happening.
-The Gospel is believed to contain accurate information from a firsthand account.
+According to this theory, Matthew recorded events as they occurred, and the Gospel contains accurate information from a firsthand account.

 Date and Place of Writing